Brown-University-Library/OLD-ARCHIVED_xsl_transformer_project/README.md

 ## Notes ##

-- this transformer uses [saxon](http://sourceforge.net/projects/saxon/files/), an xslt 2.0 transformer.
-Note that there [some problems](http://www.w3.org/TR/xslt20/#changes) may arise using this xslt 2.0 transformer on an xslt 1.0 stylesheet.

 - an auth_key, for POSTs and GETs, is linked to an IP.
 Developers can see their ip, and get a randomly generated key which can be added to the app's settings file, at:

         https://host/xsl_transformer/keymaker/